18F/handbook/docs/01-welcome-to-civicactions/training/security-training.md

 All employees and contractors have reviewed the standard Incident Response procedures and understand what actions to take should they discover something that could be an incident.
 See [What is an Incident?](../../09-security/incidents.md) for additional help.

-*(The project specific Incident Response Teams take additional trainings not covered here.)*
+*(The project specific Incident Response Teams require additional trainings not covered here.)*